GaurangTandon/dotfiles/tips.md

     And this will only show activate base environments but not base, because base does not get auto-activated.

 2. Removing active user and hostname from zsh: put DEFAULT_USER="gt" in `prompt_context` in your `agnoster.zsh-theme`.
+3. Neovim clipboard copy paste won't work if you don't install `xclip` in Ubuntu first.